axanthos/orange3-textable-prototypes/doc/widgets/transletto.rst

 *Widget needs input*
     A text segmentation should be input into the widget for translation.

+Errors
+~~~~~~
 *Translation failed*
     An error occurs when the translator cannot complete the translation.
 Please try changing the translation service or languages.

-Errors
-~~~~~~
-*An error occured
-    If the translation fails, an error will be raised.
-Please check the provided input and ensure the selected translation service and languages are correct.